rackerlabs/support-how-to/content/dedicated-hosting/manage-user-permissions-for-dedicated-hosting.md

 #### Create a product group

-Use the following steps to create a user group:
+Use the following steps to create a product group:

 1. Log in to the [MyRackspace portal](https://login.rackspace.com).
 2. In the subnavigation bar, select **Account > Permissions**.